oudeismetis/oudeis/content/blog/post-ideas.md

 If you can see this, it means you can read my project updates before they are released on the website...good for you :)

 ### Publish Schedule
-1. Sept - House - something on planning/architecting for a year
+1. Oct - House - something on planning/architecting for a year
-1. Oct - reading-room - progress report
+1. Nov - reading-room - progress report
-1. Nov - ??
+1. Dec - ??

 ### Content buffer